 The room, after:

 So as you can see, it really is easy to redecorate and create a chic, minimal and inviting Scandinavian style in your home with just a few key pieces for a very reasonable price.
-The addition of just 8 items, which came in at a total of $298.93, plus a few hours of your time will turn any boring room into a magazine worthy space to welcome weary visitors.
+The addition of just 8 items, which came in at a total of $298.93, plus a few hours of your time will turn any boring room into a magazine-worthy space to welcome weary visitors.

-If you’re inspired to give your guest room a makeover I’d love to see the results – comment below or tag in @airtasker / @thediydecorator to share your before and after photos!
+If you’re inspired to give your guest room a makeover I’d love to see the results – comment below or tag @airtasker / @thediydecorator to share your before and after photos!

 Before and after redecorating: